james-j-obrien/bevy_vector_shapes/README.md

 </div>

 ## What is Bevy Vector Shapes?
-Bevy Vector Shapes is a library for easily and ergonomically creating instanced vector shapes in [Bevy Engine](https://bevyengine.org/).
+Bevy Vector Shapes is a library for easily and ergonomically creating instanced vector shapes in [Bevy](https://bevyengine.org/).

 ## WARNING
 Bevy Vector Shapes is in the early stages of development.
 You may encounter issues, but feel free to report them.